nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Each section contains several [components](#component), which will be labelled in their respective sections below.
 These components are numbered, and their names and descriptions will be displayed in a tabular format.

-Don't worry if you didn't understand the above paragraph, continue reading the examples below and we're sure you'll get used to it :smile:

 ### Teams Section